Formerly WebStrategies, Inc.

 AI tools like ChatGPT, Claude, and Gemini have changed the way people find information online.
 But the actual impact these large language model tools (LLMs) are having on businesses is still unclear.
 Credit unions in particular are left wondering where and how these AI tools factor into the member experience.

-In a soon-to-be-published survey conducted by Geear of 1,000 consumers, we found that people turn to LLMs as their first step when looking for an FI 10% of the time.
+In a recently published survey conducted by Geear of 1,000 consumers, we found that people turn to LLMs as their first step when looking for an FI nearly 10% of the time.
 By comparison, search engines are used first ~30% of the time.

 Search engines have long been considered the #1 way to be found, for nearly every industry, including FIs.
 And while that’s still true, AI tools are a meaningful disruptor in how people find businesses.